 Live an exemplary life among the natives so that your actions will refute their prejudices.

 Then they’ll be won over to God’s side and be there to join in the celebration when he arrives.

 Make the Master proud of you by being good citizens.
 Respect the authorities, whatever their level; they are God’s emissaries for keeping order.

 It is God’s will that by doing good, you might cure the ignorance of the fools who think you’re a danger to society.

 Exercise your freedom by serving God, not by breaking the rules.

 What are these verses speaking to you?

-I pray you would bring conviction to our hearts if we need to change our attitude and actions.
-Show me how I need to submit to the authority you have given me in my church, in my home, at my workplace, and to the government so I reflect God.
+I pray you will bring conviction to our hearts if we need to change our attitudes and actions.
+Show me how I need to submit to the authority you have given me in my church, home, workplace, and government, so I reflect on God.
 I pray for those in authority over me.
-Bless them and help me honor them.
+Bless them, and help me honor them.
 Let the honor and respect I show silence ignorant accusations against You.
-Help me to represent You well and not abuse the freedoms You have given me.
+Help me represent You well and not abuse the freedoms You have given me.
 Teach me the boundaries with what I eat or drink, how I spend my time and money, and how I use my talents, giftings, and calling.
-If I can’t stay in the specific boundaries You give me, show me if I need to abstain from certain freedoms so I don’t excuse Your freedom to do evil.
-In Jesus’ name we pray, amen.
+If I can’t stay within the specific boundaries You give me, show me if I need to abstain from certain freedoms, so I don’t excuse Your freedom to do evil.
+In Jesus’ name, we pray, amen.